English Boys' Headwear

 English boys headwear has varied considerably over the years.
 We note a kind of peaked military cap in the mid-19th century.
 At this time the broad-brimmed sailor cap came into style.
 Sunsequent styles of sailor caps were also popular and followed changes in Royal Navy uniforms.
 The peaked school cap appeared as far as we can tell in the 1860s.
 At the turn of the century, the peaked school cap was the dominant style for boys.
 We notice some boys wearing stocking caps.
 It was even adopted by the Cubs in 1916.
 Older boys might wear various styles of flat caps.
 The school cap began going out of style after World War II, especially in the 1950s.
 Boys began wearing American baseball caps in the 1980s.

-Headwear Styles
+Headwear Types and Styles

-We have begun developing information on many different headwear styles worn by English boys.
+We have begun developing information on many different headwear types and the styles fior each type worn by English boys.
 These styles have varied over time as well as the boy's age.
 Some styles are especially associated with English boys, although as Britain is so important in boys and men fashions, they also becme popular in other countries.
 The wide-brimmed sailor hat is one such example.
 English boys also wore different styles of sailor caps.
 Perhaps no headwear is more associated with British boys than the peaked school cap in different colors and patterns (Circles and pie sections).
 Many boys also wore flat caop.
 Youngr boys also wear tams.
 We have also noted stocking caps and a variety of other styles.
 In recent years we have also seen English boys wearing baseball caps.

 Gender